 From Mexico City I got a suspiciously cheap yet surprisingly efficient bus down to Oaxaca (pronounced: wa-hack-a; yes I had problems with it too).

 Oaxaca was a nice place to spend a few days.
 It reminds me of the south of Spain, same colonial- style buildings and people hanging about the central square on an evening, just living their lives in the open air.
-Great place for people watching.
+It’s a great place for people watching.

 I rented a room in the house of a couple of artists (‘Are you like Frida and Diego?’
 I asked them.
 Er, no, apparently not).
 But I can certainly see why Oaxaca would attract artists to come and live there.

 This ‘not enough people to run things’ was a recurring theme.
-The English version of a tour got cancelled and I was shunted onto a Spanish one (not such a bad thing for me actually) and a trip I planned to take to visit local artisans, where the money you pay gets given to them as an interest-free loan for their business start-up, also got cancelled due to lack of people.
+The English version of a tour got cancelled and I was shunted onto a Spanish one (not such a bad thing for me actually).

 Best things about Oaxaca?
 Sitting in Zocalo square, watching people go by.
 Lots of busy markets.
-The food.
+The food, which is the best I have had so far in Mexico.
 The fact that you can cover the whole city pretty much on foot without needing to figure out transport.
 If you’re into looking at churches there are plenty of them.

 Meanwhile, I’m getting a little travel weary.
 It’s ok; it usually hits me around six weeks in so it’s right on cue.
 I’m not homesick or anything (which is lucky since I don’t really have a home anymore) but I’m tired of the endless planning, of spending hours on the internet checking buses and comparing flights and deciding how long I’ll want to spend and where I’ll want to go next and what I’ll want to do there.

 In reality, I think that’s why I struggled a bit with Oaxaca.
-Nothing to do with the place itself but more to do with my travel exhaustion.
+It’s nothing to do with the place itself, which is a wonderful laidback city, but more to do with my travel exhaustion.

-Anyway, I am going to attempt to cure this weariness with a few days on the beach.
+Anyway, next I am going to attempt to cure this travel exhaustion with a few days on the beach.
 I think of it as a little break from my travels, a holiday from my holiday.